pa1shetty/Metro-App/README.md

 - [GSON](https://github.com/google/gson) - A modern JSON library for Kotlin and Java.
 - [GSON Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/gson) - A Converter which uses Moshi for serialization to and from JSON.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
+- [Navigation Component](https://developer.android.com/guide/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
+- [Live Data](https://developer.android.com/topic/libraries/architecture/livedata) - LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.